GameStop shares double after tumbling for much of February

 Shares in the troubled video game company more than doubled Wednesday to $91.71 apiece, the stock’s best day since Jan.
 27, when it was going for $347.51 a share.

-A rally in GameStop has been rare this month.
-The stock, which soared 1,600% at one point in January, is down nearly 72% so far this month, though it’s still up nearly 387% this year.
+A rally in GameStop has been rare since it fell back to earth early this month.
+The stock, which soared 1,600% at one point in January, has been extremely volatile..
+It’s down nearly 72% so far in February, though it’s still up nearly 387% this year.

 Shares in AMC Entertainment, another stock hyped by online social media forums, jumped 18.1%.
 The movie theater chain’s stock is up nearly 60% this month and about 329% this year.